adomani/advents/descriptions_with_tests.md

 The node labeled `rx` is a control module that only receives pulses.
 In part 2, the goal is to figure out how many times do you need to press the button in order for the node `rx` to receive a single low pulse.

+The answer that I coded exploits the [shape of the layout](Advents/day20_modules.pdf).
+In particular, it uses the four
+</pre>sub-layouts" and works out separate periodicities in each one of them,
+before merging the information in the final answer.

 [Solution in Lean](Advents/day20.lean)